• Category:

 7. Get a new energy-efficient heating system

-It makes sense to start shopping ahead of any unexpected breakdown.
-Manufacturers are competing to provide you with quality and value in the form of improved home heating efficiency and lower cost of ownership.
-You may find that the heating efficiency of a new unit quickly pays for itself in energy savings.
-New units are easier to maintain and offer performance enhancements like sound absorption and additional insulation.
-And some forced-air systems are fitted with advanced air filtration systems to improve the quality of the air inside your home.
+Newer units are also easier to maintain and may offer performance enhancements, like sound absorption and additional insulation.
+And some forced-air systems are fitted with advanced air filtration systems to help improve the quality of the air inside your home.

 Get Pricing on Electricity or Natural Gas Plans in Your Area